andrewvillazon/chch-python-bokeh/readme.md

-# Bokeh Presentation - Christchurch Python Meetup
+# Bokeh Talk - Christchurch Python Meetup 3/12/2019

-Code samples and notes from Bokeh Presentation to the Christchurch Python Meetup.
+Code samples and notes from Bokeh Talk to the Christchurch Python Meetup.

 All code written in Python 3.